ui-weppcloud/ui-weppcloud.github.io/disturbed_land_soil_lookup_doc.md

 **Units**: mm/h
 **Default**: Based on SSURGO values (ksat of the last horizon / 100, or other rules).
 **Range**: 0.001–0.1
-**Guidelines**:
-- Use 0.001 to restrict flow to baseflow (more lateral flow and runoff).
-- Use 0.1 to allow flow to baseflow (less lateral flow and runoff).

 ### Baseflow Coefficient